MooersLab/MooersLab/README.md

 The slight decrease in word count after the new year 2024 may reflect a shift in my focus toward turning more of my writing into publishable products.
 This decrease may reflect more effort focused on editing text.

-In the November-December 2024 period, I spent 80 hours preparing a talk for the Data Science Workshop and 140 hours preparing an Emacsconf talk.
+In November-December 2024, I spent 80 hours preparing a talk for the Data Science Workshop and 140 hours preparing an Emacsconf talk.
 This would explain some of the decline in word count in November.
-I started posting the daily writing effort In December, This might have changed my behavior by trying to finish a manuscript.
+I started posting the daily writing effort in December, This might have changed my behavior by trying to finish a manuscript.
 In any event, the total word count for 2024 was 1,090,627 words.
 This would be equivalent to the content of 12 long novels.